 Sunflowers are fairly easy to grow for beginners and a great project for children.

-• Start planting seeds in end of March to May, when temperatures are around 15C (60F).
+- Start planting seeds at the end of March to May, when temperatures are around 15C (60F).

-• Plant seeds in well drained soil in with good sunlight.
+- Plant seeds in well-drained soil with good sunlight.

-• Seeds should be placed about 12 mm deep in the soil and placed 10 cms apart.
+- Seeds should be placed about 12 mm deep in the soil and 10 cm apart.

-• Depending on the variety, smaller types grow up to 2 feet (.6 metres) and larger ones up to 6 feet (1.8 metres) with flowers up to 12 inches (.3 metre).
-Be sure to read the package of seeds to find out.
+- Depending on the variety, smaller types grow up to 2 feet (.6 metres) and larger ones up to 6 feet (1.8 metres), with flowers up to 12 inches (.3 metres).
+Be sure to read the seed package to find out.

 Fast Facts about Sunflowers

-• Sunflowers were first found to grow in the Arizona and New Mexico area of North America about 3,000 BC.
+- Sunflowers were first found to grow in the Arizona and New Mexico areas of North America about 3,000 BC.

 Sunflower Fields in Ontario

-If your travels are taking you to Ontario for the last part of the summer, check out these 21 Stunning Sunflower Fields in Ontario that are picture perfect.
+If your travels take you to Ontario for the last part of the summer, check out these 21 Stunning Sunflower Fields in Ontario that are picture perfect.

 Wendy Nordvik-Carr is a highly regarded travel writer who produces quality, well-researched articles with stunning photography and video.